rackerlabs/technical-blog/content/blog/2021/2021-01-11-how-rackspace-uses-cloudendure-to-accelerate-workload-migration-to-aws-part-two/index.md

 Client VPN endpoint creation (Step3) as the next hop.
 Network packets are then routed via the VPC router to the Transit Gateway.

+For redundancy, I have created two routes for each destination by using subnets from both zones of the associated VPC attached to Client VPN endpoint.

 #### Configure the Client VPN

-For redundancy, I have created two routes for each destination by using subnets from both zones of the associated VPC attached to Client VPN endpoint

 The AWS VPN client is free to download.
 To connect to the AWS Client VPN service, use the following steps to get up and running: